YetNT/disgamekit/README.md

 ## Plane Class

 The `Plane` class represents a grid-based 2d plane and provides methods to manage and manipulate objects on the plane.
+All objects refrenced can be found [here](#planeobject-class)

 ### Constructor